aquawicket/DigitalKnob/DKCMake/docs/Readme.txt

 		Rebuild - "Rebuild the project wihtout dependencies" RebuildAll - "Rebuild the project and dependencies"

-* All Apps, Plugins and 3rdParty Libraries, require a DKMAKE.cmake file to interact with the build system.
+* All Apps, Plugins and 3rdParty Libraries, require a DKINSTALL.cmake file to interact with the build system.

 ****************************************************